OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Add-in-SSO/README.md

     * openid
     * profile

-    > [!NOTE]
-    > The `User.Read` permission may already be listed by default.
+    **Note:** The `User.Read` permission may already be listed by default.
 It is a good practice not to ask for permissions that are not needed, so we recommend that you uncheck the box for this permission if your add-in does not actually need it.

 1. Select the check box for each permission as it appears.
 After selecting the permissions, select the **Add permissions** button at the bottom of the panel.

 1. On the same page, choose the **Grant admin consent for [tenant name]** button, and then select **Yes** for the confirmation that appears.

-    > [!NOTE]
-    > After choosing **Grant admin consent for [tenant name]**, you may see a banner message asking you to try again in a few minutes so that the consent prompt can be constructed.
+    **Note:** After choosing **Grant admin consent for [tenant name]**, you may see a banner message asking you to try again in a few minutes so that the consent prompt can be constructed.
 If so, you can start work on the next section, ***but don't forget to come back to the portal and press this button***!

 ## Configuring the Sample

 Before you run the sample, you'll need to do a few things to make it work properly.

+1. In Visual Studio, open the **AttachmentDemo.sln** solution file for this sample.

-Edit [AttachmentDemo.xml](AttachmentDemo/AttachmentDemoManifest/AttachmentDemo.xml) and replace the `[Enter the Client Id (Application ID obtained from the Azure portal)]` value with the application ID you generated as part of the app registration process.
+1. In the **Solution Explorer** open **AttachmentDemo > AttachmentDemoManifest > AttachmentDemo.xml**.
+Then replace the `[Enter the Client Id (Application ID obtained from the Azure portal)]` value, in both places where it appears, with the application ID you generated as part of the app registration process.

-> [!NOTE]
-> Make sure that the port number in the `Resource` element matches the port used by your project.
+    **Note:** Make sure that the port number in the `Resource` element matches the port used by your project.
 It should also match the port you used when registering the application.

-Edit [Web.config](AttachmentDemoWeb/Web.config) and replace the `[Enter the Client Id (Application ID obtained from the Azure portal)]` value in with the application ID and `[Copy the client secret added to the app from the Azure portal]` with the application password you generated as part of the app registration process.
+1. In the **Solution Explorer** open **AttachmentDemoWeb > Web.config** and replace the `[Enter the Client Id (Application ID obtained from the Azure portal)]` value with the application ID and `[Copy the client secret added to the app from the Azure portal]` with the client secret you generated as part of the app registration process.

 ## Provide user consent to the app